Lynix152/Lynix152/README.md

 Student and Developer
 ---------------------

-I am a passionate software developer with a strong focus on Operating Systems, data science and machine learning.
+I'm a passionate student whose hobby is programming.
+I have a strong focus on Operating Systems, data science, and machine learning.
 I thrive on creating innovative solutions and contributing to open-source projects, constantly seeking to expand my skills and knowledge in the tech field.

 * 🌍  - based in Germany
 * 🖥️  - [Website](http://WaMathias.github.com)